 There are three playgrounds at this park.

-A large adventure playground can be found at the day-use area; a small one near campsite 149; and another large one with a bike track near campsite 75.
+A large adventure playground can be found in the day-use area, a small one near campsite 149, and another large one with a bike track near campsite 75.

 During the summer, an open-air amphitheatre and nature house are used for interpretative park programs.